Question from Gordon H.: I have a very simple question for you, Rick: Is it legal to sell free software?

 Thanks in advance for your answer as I have come to trust your judgement in such matters.

 Rick’s answer: The short answer to your question is yes, Gordon.
-It is entirely legal to charge for copies of software that is distributed under the GNU GPL license.
-That is clearly stated in the third paragraph of the “Preamble” section of the GNU GPL license terms.
+It is entirely legal to charge for copies of “free” software that is distributed under the GNU GPL license.
+That is clearly stated in the last paragraph in section 4 of the “Terms And Conditions” of the GNU GPL license: